nicolas-steenhout/main-live/podcast.md

 permalink: /podcast/
 ---

 Nic Steenhout is the founder and host of the [A11y Rules Podcast](https://a11yrules.com).
-The A11y[*](#numeronym), or Accessibility, Rules Podcast focuses on conversations around web accessibility.
+The A11y <a href="#numeronym" aria-label="note" id="a11y-note">*</a>, or Accessibility, Rules Podcast focuses on conversations around web accessibility.

 Nic interviewed nearly 200 people since 2017.
 The show is very popular, particularly in the disability community and in the accessibility community.